ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 * Specification Document(s): [Header Object](#unprotected-object) of RFC XXXX

 # Non-Upward Compatible Changes to the vCon Container

+## Version 0.3.0 to 0.4.0

+  * The "appended" Object was renamed to "amended"

 ## Version 0.0.2 to 0.3.0